#ReducingRoadkill

 As part of this project we need you to help us identify key roadkill hotspots and work with us to raise money so together we can implement effective mitigation and safeguard the future of our precious wildlife.

-The Ontario Turtle Conservation Centre (OTCC) is home of Kawartha Turtle Trauma Centre and a registered charity whose goal is to protect and conserve Ontario’s native turtles and the habitat in which they live.
-They accomplish this by operating a turtle hospital that treats, rehabilitates, and releases injured turtles, by performing extensive research in the field to further conservation initiatives, and by running a comprehensive education and outreach program.
+The Ontario Turtle Conservation Centre (OTCC), home of Kawartha Turtle Trauma Centre, is a registered charity working to protect Ontario’s native turtles and their habitats.
+They operate a turtle hospital that treats, rehabilitates, and releases injured turtles, conduct field research to support conservation, and run education and outreach programs.

-Animex International are a unique company committed to developing and implementing long lasting, effective solutions to help reduce wildlife vehicle collisions and keeping habitats connected.
-They are most recognised for their specialised range of wildlife fencing but offer a wide range of services and products to mitigate the impacts of roads on wildlife.
+Animex International is a company dedicated to reducing wildlife–vehicle collisions and keeping habitats connected.
+Best known for their specialised wildlife fencing, they also provide a wide range of products and services that mitigate the impacts of roads on wildlife.

 Turtles and Roads.